luisDVA/luisdva.github.io/_posts/2025-01-22-fun-w-formatting.md

 (another option could be to batch convert all binary files first)

-I checked some of the conversions and didn't notice any of the formatting breaking or being lost, I'm not sure but hopefully that's the case for all the files.
+I checked some of the conversions and didn't notice any of the formatting breaking or being lost.
+I'm not sure but hopefully that's the case for all the files.
 This implies having libreoffice installed and running the code with root privileges.

-Several of the files were multisheet workbooks but the code only prcesses one sheet per file, sampled at random.
+Several of the files were multisheet workbooks but the code only processes one sheet per file, sampled at random.

 For a spreadsheet that looks like this: